z0sun/Deployment7/Deployment-instructions.md

 6. Check the application on the second instance!!
 7. Now make a change to the HTML and then run the Jenkinsfilev2
 8. How did you decide to run the Jenkinsfilev2?
-9. What kind of automated script would you create for this deployment?
+9. What kind of automated script did you create for this deployment?
-10. Why did you place both instances in the same subnet?
-Or why did you place one instance in one subnet and the other in another subnet?
+10. Should you place both instances in the public subnet?
+Or should you place them in a private subnet?
+Explain why?